-Unfortunately, it turns it that the fixed-color version of the problem is even harder in some sense.
-In particular, the problem remains NP-hard even in the special cases where the basic DAG scheduling problem is solvable, e.g. for k = 2 or the very restricted DAG classes listed above.
+Unfortunately, it turns it that the fixed-partitioning version of the scheduling problem is even harder; in particular, it remains NP-hard even in the special cases where the basic DAG scheduling problem is polynomially solvable, e.g. for k = 2, or the very restricted DAG classes listed above.
+This shows that the schedule-based constraint is not a viable approach in practice, even for k = 2 or this special classes of DAGs, since we cannot even decide the feasibility of a solution in polynomial time (unless we change the partitioning problem significantly, requiring the output to also contain an explicit schedule).